TLS 1.2 on plain WSE 2016

 Assuming the automatic backups also succeed, is there anything else I need to check?

-• You must to post comments.
+- You must log in to post comments.

 Glad to hear that you got it working.